barronwei/idyllic-app/progress.md

 - Need to modify completion of tasks functionality to incorporate metrics
 - Need to abstract tasks list for perhaps a completed tasks list
+- Need to add closing functionality for rejection after swipeable
 - Previous tasks

 ### Misc